-STMicroelectronics, aka Europe’s largest semiconductors manufacturer, is a French-Italian multinational group whose headquarters are based in Geneva, Switzerland.
+STMicroelectronics (ST), aka Europe’s largest semiconductors manufacturer, is a French-Italian multinational group whose headquarters are based in Geneva, Switzerland.
 The company reaches out to many different end-markets, such as: the automotive industry, the manufacturing sector, communication equipments as well as computers and peripheral devices.
 In this challenging context, quality assurance plays a key role both in products success and in customer satisfaction.
-Kirk Adoniadis, Quality Manager, shares the test management policy that has been set up at STMicroelectronics in order to ensure delivery of stellar software applications.
+Kirk Adoniadis, Quality Manager, shares the test management policy that has been set up at STMicroelectronics in order to ensure delivery of stellar software applications with Tuleap.

 Compliance with software development norms at STMicroelectronics

-« We manufacture microchips which are at the very heart of high-tech products.
-We design electronic circuits for the automotive industry, for mobile phones, for wireless applications and also microcontrollers for computers.
-In other words, we manufacture products that require cutting-edge technology as well as strictly regulated software engineering processes.
+ST manufactures microchips which are at the very heart of high-tech products.
+The company design electronic circuits for the automotive industry, for mobile phones, for wireless applications and also microcontrollers for computers.
+In other words, they manufacture products that require cutting-edge technology as well as strictly regulated software engineering processes.

-Actually, not only have we to ensure high quality, but we also have to succeed in proving the coherence of what we are developing.
-We have been relying on a software quality assurance process for some years now, in order to comply with the norms and quality standards we must meet. »
+Not only have we to ensure high quality, but we also have to succeed in proving consistency of what we build.
+We have been relying on a software quality assurance process for some years now, in order to comply with the norms and quality standards of our industry.

 - ISO 9000:2015 Quality Management Systems – Fundamentals and Vocabulary

 - ISO 9001:2015 Quality Management Systems – Requirements